chaps-io/access-granted/README.md

       can :update, User
     end

-    # applies to everyone logged in
+    # Applies to everyone logged in.
-    # second argument is priority
-    # the higher the number the more important the role
+    # The basic role.
     role :member do
       can :create, Post